Generic injectivity of the X-ray transform: Pseudodifferential nature of perturbed generalized X-ray transforms

 \section{Pseudodifferential nature of perturbed generalized X-ray transforms}

 Under a weaker form, the results of this section can be found in \cite{Guillarmou-17-1,Gouezel-Lefeuvre-19} and in \cite[Chapter 2]{Lefeuvre-thesis} where the principal symbol of the generalized X-ray transform is computed in details.
-We here need a more general result where we ``sandwich" (pseudo)differential operators:
+We here need a more general result where we ``sandwich" (pseudo)differential operators (we recall that the constants $C_\bullet$ were defined in \eqref{equation:normalization}):

 \begin{proposition} Let $P_R,P_L : C^\infty(SM,\pi^* \E) \rightarrow C^\infty(SM,\pi^*\E)$ be differential operators of degree $m_R,m_L \geq 0$ and fix $m_1,m_2 \in \N_0$.
 Then the operator

 is a classical\footnote{See below \eqref{equation:pdo-expansion} for a definition.} pseudodifferential operator of order $m := m_R + m_L -1$ in